-THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLECT CURRENT POLICY.
-Tffootivo until 2022 00 01
+THIS DOCUMENT IS FOR ARCHIVE PURPOSES ONLY AND MAY NOT REFLEC CURRENT POLICY. т

 1004 Developmental Disability Status

 1004 Developmental Disability Status

 Customers may be determined to be eligible for services by the Department of Economic Security, Division of Developmental Disabilities (DES/DDD).
 DES/DDD.
 Eligible customers include those who have been diagnosed with a cognitive disability, cerebral palsy, seizure disorder, or autism, and who have significant impairment of their functional abilities.